-- Readjustment allowance: All PCVs earned \$325/month from December 2015 to September 2016 and the readjustment allowance increased to \$350/month, effective October 1, 2016.
-Therefore earnings for October 2016 and November 2016 were \$350/month.
-Volunteers on a service extension or serving in Peace Corps Response earned \$425/month from December 2015 to September 2016 and \$450/month from October 2016 to November 2016. - Pre-Service Training Walk-Around Money: The money you received during PST to cover small expenses. - Living Allowance: Money to provide for a PCV's basic needs in their country of service. - Leave Allowance: All PCVs earn \$35/month for leave.
-It is paid with your living allowance. - Special Leave Allowance: \$35/day for up to 30 days paid to PCVs who extend their service for a year - Per diem: Money paid to PCVs while away from site (ISTs, conferences, etc.) - Evacuation Allowance: Money paid to a PCV during a time of country evacuation - Medical Leave Allowance: Money given to a PCV on medical leave out of country
+- Readjustment allowance: All PCVs earned \$375/month, effective 01-MAR-2019.
+Volunteers on a service extension or serving in Peace Corps Response earned \$475/month, effective 01-MAR-2019.
+Prior to 01-MAR-2019, PCVs earned \$350 per month, and Volunteers on extension of service and/or Peace Corps Response Volunteers earned \$450 per month. - Pre-Service Training Walk-Around Money: The money you received during PST to cover small expenses. - Living Allowance: Money to provide for a PCV's basic needs in their country of service. - Leave Allowance: All PCVs earn \$38/month for leave.
+It is paid with your living allowance. - Special Leave Allowance: \$38/day for up to 30 days paid to PCVs who extend their service for a year - Per diem: Money paid to PCVs while away from site (ISTs, conferences, etc.) - Evacuation Allowance: Money paid to a PCV during a time of country evacuation - Medical Leave Allowance: Money given to a PCV on medical leave out of country